goktug97/goktug97.github.io/_posts/2020-01-10-training-super-resolution-network-with-random-shapes.markdown

 [https://github.com/goktug97/randomshapes](https://github.com/goktug97/randomshapes)

 ### References
 1. Bee Lim and Sanghyun Son and Heewon Kim and Seungjun Nah and Kyoung Mu Lee (2017).
 Enhanced Deep Residual Networks for Single Image Super-ResolutionCoRR, abs/1707.02921.
 2. Agustsson, E., & Timofte, R. (2017).
-NTIRE 2017 Challenge on Single Image Super-Resolution: Dataset and Study.
+NTIRE 2017 Challenge on Single
+Image Super-Resolution: Dataset and Study.
 In The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops.
+3. M. Bevilacqua, A. Roumy, C. Guillemot, and M. L. Alberi- Morel (2012).
+Low-complexity single-image super-resolution based on nonnegative neighbor embedding.
+In BMVC.
+4. J.-B. Huang, A. Singh, and N. Ahuja (2015).
+Single image super- resolution from transformed self-exemplars.
+In The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops.
+5. D. Martin, C. Fowlkes, D. Tal, and J. Malik (2001).
+A database of human segmented natural images and its application to evaluating segmentation algorithms and measuring ecological statistics.
+In ICCV.
+6. R. Zeyde, M. Elad, and M. Protter (2010).
+On single image scale-up using sparse-representations.
+In Proceedings of the International Conference on Curves and Surfaces.